OpenSEMBA/fdtd/doc/smbjson.md

 + `pec` for perfectly electric conducting termination.
 + `pmc` for perfectly magnetic conducting termination.
++ `periodic` for periodic boundary conditions.
+Must be paired with the opposite side.
 + `mur` for Mur's first order absorbing boundary condition.
 + `pml` for perfectly matched layer termination.
 If this `type` is selected, it must also contain: